 Del Mar Heights has a 11.6% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 69.1% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 27 residents per square mile, Del Mar Heights is less crowded than 93.3% of all U.S. neighborhoods.
+This neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on Ä¢¹½ÊÓÆµ's exclusive analysis, with only 27 people per square mile living here, this neighborhood is less crowded than 93.3% of America.
 Do you like a coastal setting?
 If so, this neighborhood may be to your liking.
 The Del Mar Heights neighborhood is on the ocean, a bay, or inlet.
 Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Del Mar Heights is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, single parenting is hard.
 But you don't have to tell the Del Mar Heights neighborhood about it; they already know.
-17.4% of this neighborhood's households are run by single mothers, which is a higher concentration than 蘑菇视频 found in 95.2% of American neighborhoods.
-Further 蘑菇视频 research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.
+17.4% of this neighborhood's households are run by single mothers, which is a higher concentration than Ä¢¹½ÊÓÆµ found in 95.2% of American neighborhoods.
+Further Ä¢¹½ÊÓÆµ research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

 Did you know that the Del Mar Heights neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 80.3% of this neighborhood's residents have Mexican ancestry.